billpg/HashBack/README.md

 An error response indicates an error either in the request itslf (4xx) or during the processing of the request (5xx).
 The response body should contain enough detail for a developer to diagnose and fix the error.

-### Pre-Flight
+### Configure

 Before making POST requests to an unverified service, the Issuer must first make a GET request to the service at the domain specified inside the Initiate request.
 The response may be cached according to the response headers per the HTTP standards.

 The URL of this GET request is always `https://` + (Value of `ClaimedDomain` property) + `/.well-known/PickAName.json`.
-The choice is delivberate to be at a URL under the control of the site administrator. (`/.well-known/` is set aside by RFC8615 for services at the site level.
+The choice to be at a URL under the control of the site administrator is deliberate. (`/.well-known/` is set aside by RFC8615 for services at the site level.
 A third-party user should not be able to select this as a user name.)

 ```
 GET https://initiator.example/.well-known/PickAName.json